 Why is it that I enjoy authors named Colleen the most?
 They even have similar surnames.
 Houck and Hoover.
 I have already devoured the stories Hopeless and Losing Hope from the second mentioned a few years ago.
-I still remember how they touched me in my teenage heart, and I can even say they influenced my work.
-This is why I reached out for It ends with us.
+I still remember how they touched my teenage heart, and I can even say they influenced my work.
+This is why I reached out to It ends with us.

 Lily suffered her own way as a child.
-After his father's death, she settles in Boston - a city where everything is better.
+After her father's death, she settles in Boston - a city where everything is better.
 At least that's what Atlas, Lily's first love, once told her.
 When she meets an ambitious doctor Ryle here, her life is finally getting back on track, but just when she thinks she couldn't be happier, she hits a hard obstacle.

 Already on the first pages, I was attracted by the detail with the names – (protagonist) Lily and (roommate) Lucy – both starting with L and ending with Y. Who would come up with such a thing, if not this clever woman who reached into her personal memories while writing?

 I was the biggest wave he’d ever come across.
 And I brought so much with me that my impressions would always be there, even when the tide rolled out.